The history of runway fashion is probably way different than you’d expect….

 Putting the ‘Show’ in ‘Fashion Show’

-Designers.
+In short, designers.
 Went.
 Rogue.

 A Parade of Pressure

-Fact is, most creative industries need to renew themselves, revamp, freshen up, add a bit of citrus and shake things up as our dwindling attention spans constantly distract us to new avenues for consumption – but at what cost?
+Fact is, most creative industries need to renew themselves, revamp, freshen up, add a bit of citrus and shake things up as our dwindling attention spans constantly distract us to new avenues for consumption.
+But at what cost?

 What we see today in the current catwalk innovation of ‘buy it fresh off the runway’ – as instigated by Burberry and followed by others, like Tom Ford – is sure to lead to lower wages and more strife for garment workers as they feel increased pressure to produce clothing faster than ever.
 This new runway practice will also hurt smaller designers.
 As awesome independent designer Barbara i Gongini says: “unfortunately this is a concept which can only be executed by the big players of the industry who are strong in capital.”